-1. Set a national goal for connectivity in connectivity in HUD and USDA properties as part of a national connectivity goal.
-With a strong federal commitment of new resources and partnerships with the private sector, we believe all HUD-assisted and USDA-assisted rental housing properties could have affordable, cost-effective, basic broadband connectivity for all residents by 2020.
+Within affordable housing, one way to promote broadband adoption would be to set a national goal for connectivity in HUD and USDA properties as part of a national connectivity goal.
+With a strong federal commitment of new resources and partnerships with the private sector, we believe all HUD-assisted and USDA-assisted rental housing properties could have affordable, cost-effective, basic broadband connectivity for all residents by 2020, improving rates of broadband adoption nationally and for vulnerable populations.
 There are innovative solutions in public housing and privately-owned assisted housing that we could encourage others to adopt.
 If states commit to this goal as well, we could also reach all Low Income Housing Tax Credit properties.
 Aligning broadband connectivity with existing initiatives such as Choice Neighborhoods and Promise Zones may help pave the way, but achieving the national goal will ultimately require a concerted effort nationwide.